Upcoming Holiday Hours

 • Be a resident of this state and the county, city or village for at least 30 days before the election

-• Not be in prison or on parole for a felony conviction (unless parolee pardoned or restored rights of citizenship)
+• Not be in prison or on parole for a felony conviction (learn more about felon registration rights)

 • Not be adjudged mentally incompetent by a court